What Date is 5 Business Days From Today?

 This page is built to answer equivalent searches such as what is 5 business days from today, what date is 5 business days from today, and how long is 5 business days.
 They all map to the same intent: find the correct future weekday while skipping weekends.

-Business-day searches are common for shipping estimates, payment holds, support SLAs, HR timelines, and legal notices.
+Business-day searches are common for shipping estimates, processing holds, support service timelines, team timelines, and formal notices.
 Unlike calendar-day counting, business-day counting ignores Saturdays and Sundays, which is why the final date often lands later than people expect.

 What 5 Business Days Actually Means